fnordfish/gdbmish/README.md

 > file instead.
 The receiving party will be able to recreate the database from
 > the dump using the gdbm_load command.

-GDBMish does that by reimplementing the `gdpm_dump` ASCII format without compiling against `gdbm`
+GDBMish does that by reimplementing the `gdbm_dump` ASCII format without compiling against `gdbm`

 [![GitHub release](https://img.shields.io/github/release/fnordfish/gdbmish.svg)](https://github.com/fnordfish/gdbmish/releases)
 [![Docs](https://img.shields.io/badge/docs-available-brightgreen.svg)](https://fnordfish.github.io/gdbmish/)